hashicorp/consul/website/source/docs/internals/acl.html.markdown

 Consul's DNS interface is also affected by restrictions to service registrations.
 If the token used by the agent does not have access to a given service, then the DNS interface will return no records when queried for it.
-If the [acl_default_policy](/docs/agent/options.html#acl_default_policy) is set to deny, this means that Consul will not be able to serve any DNS records that the [acl_token](/docs/agent/options.html#acl_token) is not explicitly granted read access to.